-From Brittany on November 7th, 2011 in Bathroom Remodel
+From Engineering on November 07, 2011 in Bathroom Remodel

 A new bathroom will instantly make life at home more comfortable and convenient.
 Over the long term, bathroom remodeling is well worth the investment, returning upwards of 70 percent of the cost of the renovation when a home is sold.
 Modern bathrooms are a strong selling point for homebuyers.

 Yet the costs for a bathroom remodel can add up quickly if homeowners arent cautious.
 Here are three easy ways to ensure that your new bathroom enhances the value of your home, both now and later.

 1. Use CalFinder to Find the Best Contractor

 Here at CalFinder, we offer homeowners access to professional, experienced contractors who are happy to estimate the cost of your bathroom remodeling project at no charge.
 Comparing estimates is the first step in ensuring that your investment is protected, and youll have the added assurance that your contractor is a qualified professional.